Zofia (Zosia) Cygielsztrajch photograph

 Contains information about the early life of Mara Cygielstrejch in Lvov (L'viv), Poland, her flight to the Soviet Union, and her eventual emigration to Israel.

-"Difficult years" contains information about the occupation of Warsaw and Poland by the Germans and the affect this occupation had on the family of Mitch (Mieczysław) Cegielski's family.
+"Difficult years" contains information about the occupation of Warsaw and Poland by the Germans and the effect that this occupation had on the family of Mitch (Mieczysław) Cegielski's family.
 One draft chapter of of "Difficult years" relates to Cegielski's sister, Zosia, and includes authenticated photocopies of medical records relating to Zosia's stay in a military hospital.